Guide

 • How to delete a figure on desktop: right-click directly on the figure.
 The figure is removed immediately without a confirmation step.

-• How the "Delete all" button works: the trash icon in the toolbar removes all custom figures from the current coin at once regardless of type.
+• How the trash button differs by device: on desktop, the trash icon removes all custom figures from the current coin at once.
+On mobile, the same icon is optimized for selected-delete and multi-delete mode.

 • How the default tool color differs from the saved color of a specific figure.